 How to Find an Interpersonal Therapist

-A good place to start looking for an interpersonal therapist is the online directory of the Interpersonal Therapy Institute or Choosing Therapy’s directory.
+A good place to start looking for an interpersonal therapist is the Interpersonal Therapy Institute or an online therapist directory where you can sort by specialty and location.
 One important thing to keep in mind is that most state laws require a therapist to be licensed in the state of your residence.
-So, if you’re moving soon or taking an extended trip, it may impact the relationship with your therapist.7
+So, if you’re moving soon or taking an extended trip, it may impact the relationship with your therapist.16

 Here are eight key questions to ask before starting interpersonal therapy: